-Recent Examples of cardiac catheterization from the Web
+Examples of cardiac catheterization in a Sentence

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'cardiac catheterization.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 … may be repaired without open-heart surgery through the use of an umbrella-like device that is placed in the heart by a cardiac catheter. — Andrew Skolnick, The Journal of the American Medical Association, 24 Oct.
 1990